 Fast Tract into IT (FIT) supports a number of Coláiste Íde courses and assists in developing in job seekers, new marketable skills to compete for sustainable jobs in the emerging knowledge exonomy.
 Supports provided include internships and work experience opportunities.

 Some job sectors may not have specific qualification requirements, but it can still be difficult to get started.
 This is where your CV makes all the difference.
 The skills, knowledge and experience that you can show you have attained by succeeding in one of our courses will demonstrate to employers that you have what it takes to make a good employee.

 Tuition is free to all Irish and EU nationals.
 However, a College registration charge is payable.
 Where applicable, membership and examination fees are also payable.

-Applicants will be notified of requirements in relation to textbooks, equipment, etc., when they have been offered a place.
-Non-EU nationals are required to pay tuition fees, determined by the Department of Education and Skills, details of which are availa ble from the College Admissions Office.
+Non-EU nationals are required to pay tuition fees, determined by the Department of Education and Skills, details of which are available from the College Admissions Office.

 There are a number of schemes whereby individuals on certain social welfare payments undertaking some of our courses may qualify for payments while studying.
 We will provide you with assistance with these schemes when you enroll in the College.

 The Back to Education Allowance (BTEA)

 The BTEA allows those in receipt of certain Social Welfare payments to retain those payments, whilst participating in approved full-time courses in Further Education.
 For further information contact your local Department of Social Protection office, or see www.welfare.ie / www.studentfinance.ie.